shiksha-mi/second-demo/README.md

 # second-demo
-This is my Second Git Repository
+This is my Second Git Repository. for placement purpose